Migraine & Me: My Healing Journey

 After listening to that podcast, I found myself diving into a rabbit hole of research on the brain’s ability to unlearn pain (yes, you heard that right—unlearn pain).
 After all, I had tried every conventional treatment under the sun.
 What did I have to lose by exploring this new avenue?
 With a mix of skepticism and hope, I thought to myself, "I've exhausted every other option.
 Why not give this a chance?"

-And...
-I’m still on this journey today.
 Healing is not a linear process.
-I’ve experienced setbacks in my pain recovery but each one teaches me something new about myself and makes me stronger.
+I’ve experienced setbacks in my pain recovery but each one teaches me something new about myself and builds resilience.

 I started to understand that my pain is actually just trying to communicate with me—it is a message, not just a symptom.
-My pain tells me to SLOW DOWN and tune inward to listen to what my mind/body needs.
+My pain tells me to SLOW DOWN and tune inward to listen to what my body needs.

 To all the chronic pain warriors reading this: I want you to know that there is hope.
 Your journey may be challenging, but I know you are incredibly strong.
 You are more than your pain, and you are capable of healing in ways you might not yet imagine.
 Trust in your ability to grow, adapt, and overcome.
 Your path to healing may be unique, but it is possible.
-Believe in yourself, be patient with your progress, and never give up on the possibility of a better tomorrow.
-You've got this, and you're not alone in this journey <3
+Be kind and loving towards yourself, be patient with your progress, and never give up on the possibility of a better tomorrow.